Head to Head: Students choose virtual or in-person learning

 Thalia Sabit is a junior who loves reading and writing, especially in the fantasy genre.
 She can often be found glued to either her phone or her laptop,...

-Students transition to in-person school
+Transitioning to in-person school

 Though students taking career-prep classes and students with disabilities began in-person school on Feb.
 16, other students who have chosen in-person school began returning on March 2.
 Despite encountering numerous delays, FCPS started sending students for a gradual return to in-person school.
+I learn better in- person with face-to-face interactions, and I really wanted to have that.” — junior Manisha Chaudhary

 To enact their hybrid learning plan, FCPS categorized students into groups with eighth, ninth and 12th graders returning March 2, followed by seventh, 10th and 11th graders returning on March 9.